 How To Make Cheesecloth Ghosts For Halloween

-One of my favorite posts was where I created some cheesecloth ghosts with little Banjo.
+One of my favorite Halloween ideas that I blogged about was where I created some cheesecloth ghosts with Parker when he was little.
+(You can see the original post HERE.)
 The year?
 2012.
 The place?
 Our current home.
 The month?
 October.
-Back when the original post made its debut it was a little late in the month for decorating.
+Back when the original post made its debut it was a little late in the month for Halloween decorating.
 Sure it was still a fun easy Halloween craft to do with the kids but it would have been nicer if I had posted it just a tad bit earlier.
 This time around I’m ahead of the game.

 Step 2: Build the ghost forms.
 You can use any type of bottle really or tall object.
 We used various sizes.
 First just ball up a piece of aluminum foil and affix to the top of the bottle or object with duct tape.
 Then use the duct tape to attach pencils or sticks as the arms of the ghost form.
 We use orange peelers and wire because I couldn’t find any pencils at that moment.